rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-php.md

 >     $ composer.phar install
 >

-Now we have the php-amqplib installed, we can write some code.
+Now we have the php-amqplib library installed, we can write some code.

 ### Sending